 Optometry is the health field involved with examining, diagnosing, treating, and managing diseases, injuries, and disorders of the visual system, as well as identifying related systemic conditions affecting the eye.
 Optometrists attend optometry schools to earn a doctorate degree in optometry (O.D.).
 Note: Ophthalmology is a medical specialty, distinct from optometry, that requires you to attend medical school and complete an ophthalmology residency program.

 Click here for more information on the University of Houston College of Optometry.
-You may also speak with College of Optometry advisors by contacting: Ellen Shaw at firstname.lastname@example.org or Lyle Tate at email@example.com.
+You may also speak with a College of Optometry advisor by contacting: Lyle Tate at email@example.com.

 Although a life-science major such as Biology may offer the most practical route to completing the requirements for admission into optometry school, it is not required.
 It is more important that you choose a major that best fits your interests.
 Many pre-Optometry students pick a STEM major such as Biology or Biochemistry because many of the prerequisites for optometry school are already required courses for the completion of the major.
 As long as you show proficiency in the sciences and a general pattern of challenging yourself, your major is largely unimportant to admission committees.